danbarr/terraform-aws-ecs-tfc-agent/README.md

 - An existing VPC with at least one public subnet
 - An existing ECS Fargate cluster
+- A Terraform Cloud organization with self-hosted agent support (Business tier), or a Terraform Enterprise instance

 Minimal example using the standard agent image (hashicorp/tfc-agent):